List of United States Navy amphibious warfare ships: Landing craft support (large) (Mark 3), a.k.a. LCS(L)(3)

-Landing Craft Tank (LCT)
+Landing craft tank (LCT)

 The United States Navy built 1,394 landing craft tank, designated Landing Craft Tank (LCT) in World War II.
 Those that were still in use in 1949 were redesignated as Landing Craft, Utility.

-Landing Craft Utility (LCU)
+Landing craft utility (LCU)

 The United States Navy built the LCU 1466, 1610 and 1627 classes after World War II.
+Seventy old LCUs (likely ex-LCTs) were retired from amphibious duties and reclassified as Harbor utility craft (YFU).

-Landing Ship Medium (LSM)
+Landing ship medium (LSM)

 Towards the end of World War II the United States Navy built 558 Landing Ship Medium (LSM) type vessels across three classes.
+They were originally designed under the classification Landing Craft Tank - Mark 7 but were reclassified after exceeding 200 feet in length.

 As of February 2023 the US Marine Corps has proposed the purchase of 18 to 35 modern LSMs; this LSM concept was previously known as the Light Amphibious Warship (LAW).

-Landing Ship, Tank (LST)
+Landing ship, tank (LST)

 The United States Navy built nearly 1,200 tank landing ships, classified as "Landing Ship, Tank" or "LST", from the World War II-era up through the early 1970s.
 The Newport class, which entered service in 1969, would be the last class built and the only class capable of exceeding 20 knots.
 The 1987 introduction of Landing Craft Air Cushion (LCAC) — which allowed for over-the-horizon amphibious landings onto a far larger number of beaches — made LSTs obsolete, but they remained with the fleet for another decade because they were the only means by which the hundreds of thousands of gallons of motor vehicle fuel needed by a Marine Expeditionary Force could be landed.
 Only the development of tankers with the Offshore Petroleum Discharge System (OPDS) and the later development of special fuel bladders which gave the LCACs a tanker capability allowed for their retirement.

-Landing Ship, Tank, Hospital (LSTH)
+Landing ship, tank, hospital (LSTH)

-Atlantic Tank Landing Ship (ATL)
+Atlantic tank landing ship (ATL)

 The ATL hull classification was short-lived; it was changed to Landing Ship Tank (LST).